 On train arriving into St Andrews he thought the Old Course was an “old abandoned kinda place” but soon mastered it.
 Starting the last round tied for the lead, a 75 in strong winds was good enough for a four-stroke victory over Bobby Locke and Johnny Bulla.

-It was the second of seven Major wins, including three Masters and three PGA Championships, but he never won the US Open, finishing runner-up four times.
-Between 1935 and 1962, he won 82 PGA Tour titles, one of the few records Tiger Woods has yet to eclipse.
+It was the second of seven Major wins, including three Masters and three PGA Championships, but he never won the U.S Open, finishing runner-up four times.
+Between 1935 and 1962, he won 82 PGA Tour titles, a record Tiger Woods tied in 2019.

 Snead hailed from the Blue Ridge Mountains of Virginia, learning to play the game barefoot and using a club whittled from the branch of a maple tree.
 His swing was a thing of beauty, so smooth and graceful and yet extremely powerful.